nathangeffen/cagl/docs/userguide.md

                      CAG_STRUCT_ALLOC_STYLE, alloc_entry, free_entry);
 ```

-The above method what we'd use if *dictionary* was needed across multiple modules.
+The above method is what we'd use if *dictionary* was needed across multiple modules.

 However, if we'd declared our dictionary like this: